 What is stress eating and how to avoid it?

-It all started with a cake.
-Due to special circumstances, a beautiful yellow cake with vanilla frosting sat under the glass dome on the kitchen counter.
+It all started with dessert.
+Due to a special occasion, a beautiful cheesecake sat atop a cake stand in the center of the counter.

-A family member said that “we should cut it up, and take it to work/friends so that we didn’t have it in the house anymore.”
+A family member said that “we should cut it up, and take it to work/friends so that we don’t have it in the house anymore.”

 I knew this comment was made with only one thought in mind.
 They looked at me seriously and said, “the best way to deal with temptation is to not present yourself with it.”